togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 This is about the web accessibility-related Domino's v Robles court case in the US court system.
 If you don't care to read through a big long article and want to [skip to the end, head on to the conclusion](#conclusion).

 I found myself [with some time on my hands](https://twitter.com/togakangaroo/status/1183842162947039232?s=20) earlier this month and thought that it might be nice to dive into a high profile and controversial current events in tech issue as - in my experience - the facts rarely match the hype.
 Letting the ravings of friends and acquaintances guide me, I picked up the *Domino's Pizza LLC v Robles* case to see if I could make heads or tails of what actually went down.
-What follows is a writeup of [a talk I have given on the subject](https://docs.google.com/presentation/d/19DjTcnDmYbToa4x_xaOZ7HRUM-ZF1Ol8LYstdSyfTrQ/edit#slide=id.g65459e8168_0_92).
+What follows is a writeup of [a talk I gave on the subject](https://docs.google.com/presentation/d/19DjTcnDmYbToa4x_xaOZ7HRUM-ZF1Ol8LYstdSyfTrQ/edit#slide=id.g65459e8168_0_92).

 Now before I go much further, I should clarify that I am definitely and 100% **NOT A LAWYER**.
 I am sure that I got at least some of the following wrong and I stand to be corrected.